psafth/swedish-identification-number/README.md

 TBD

 ### Ready for entity framework
-E.g. An simple customer entity where a customer can be either an private customer or an business customer.
+E.g. A simple customer entity where a customer can be either a private customer or a business customer.

 The property IdentificationNumber can hold any type of identification number implementing the IIdentificationNumber interface.
 There is no need for any backing field or multiple properties.